mromanelli9/ai-project/README.md

 # AI Project
-This is the project for Artificial Intelligence course at the University of Padova
+Project for Artificial Intelligence course at the University of Padova: _"Cognitive services and computer vision"_.

+The goal was to create a report on the major platforms that offer Cognitive Computing services, starting with a general introduction and then focus on computer vision.

 ## Getting Started
 ### Prerequisites